Nicole Curato: Political commentary

-In the Philippines, Curato is best known as a go-to analyst for television and web coverage of political affairs in the Philippines.
-Among her more prominent appearances include her stint as post-debate panellist at the Manila/Vice-Presidential leg of the COMELEC-led PiliPinas Debates 2016, and her regular commentary for Rappler, CNN Philippines and Filipino Freethinkers.
+Nicole Curato is widely recognized in the Philippines as a go-to analyst for television and web coverage of political affairs.
+She has provided expert commentary on various platforms, offering insights into the country's political landscape.

+Among her more prominent appearances, Curato served as a post-debate panellist at the Manila/Vice-Presidential leg of the COMELEC-led PiliPinas Debates 2016.
+She has also been a regular commentator for Rappler, CNN Philippines, and Filipino Freethinkers.

-In 2013, she was awarded as one of the Philippines' Ten Outstanding Young Men/People for the field of sociology.
+In 2013, Curato was awarded as one of the Philippines' Ten Outstanding Young Men/People (TOYM) in the field of sociology, recognizing her contributions to the discipline and her role in shaping public discourse.